SodiumZH/NFF-Girls/docs_gameplay_en.md

 You can customize its armor and hand items.
 There's an extra ammo slot (explosive icon), and only with ammo it can explode (no damage to itself, but will damage any other entities including the player and other befriended mobs).

 The ammo slot receives either Gunpowder or TNT and consumes one for each explosion.
 With Gunpowder its explosion has range 3 and doesn't break blocks.
 With TNT its explosion has range 4 and breaks blocks (if mobGriefing is true).
-If it's charged, the explosion range will be doubled, 6 for Gunpowder and 8 for TNT, consuming 2 ammo items.
+If it's charged, the explosion range will be doubled, 6 for Gunpowder and 8 for TNT, consuming 2 ammo items and uncharging it.

 You can manually charge it by using a Particle of Lightning to it.
 If it's charged, you can right click with bare hand to uncharge it, dropping a Particle of Lightning.